bioinfo-pf-curie/mpiBWA/README.md

 Release 1.0 from 29/11/2017

-Add a new branch called Experimental.
+Add a new branch called Experimental. <br />
 Warning: This is experimental work do not use in production.

-Rationnal:
+But test it and send us reports.<br />

+Rationnal:<br />

-The master and FULLMPI branch are made for full reproducibility (independant to the number of jobs) and accuracy but they reach the Amdah'ls law point.
+The master and FULLMPI branch are made for full reproducibility (independant to the number of jobs) and accuracy but they reach the Amdah'ls law point. <br />
-Indeed the locking file RMA implementation (the serialization when computing offsets) introduces a bottle neck we are not able to overcome with this technics.
+Indeed the locking file RMA implementation (the serialization when computing offsets) introduces a bottle neck we are not able to overcome with this technics. <br />

 This is why we have implemented a new algorithm.
-Now a lot more master jobs are responsible for chuncking the data the way bwa-mem does.
+Now a lot more master jobs are responsible for chuncking the data the way bwa-mem does. <br />
 But instead of doing it linearly on the fastq now they do it independently and in parallel.
-With a little inter communication they adjust the chunks offets and size.
-This method removes the serialization bottle neck.
+With a little inter communication they adjust the chunks offets and size. <br />
+This method removes the serialization bottle neck. <br />

-As in the master and FULLMPI we obtain the full reproducibility with a better efficiency and scalability.
+As in the master and FULLMPI we obtain the full reproducibility with a better efficiency and scalability. <br />

-When testing this branch make sure the total number of jobs you take is (master jobs) * 8.
+When testing this branch make sure the total number of jobs you take is (master jobs) * 8. <br />
-8 is the number of aligner threads used by bwa-mem.
+8 is the number of aligner threads used by bwa-mem. <br />

-Remark: The initial buffer of each master jobs is limited to 2gb (due to mpi_read_at).
+Remark: The initial buffer of each master jobs is limited to 2gb (due to mpi_read_at). <br />
-This version does not work on trimmed reads.
+This version does not work on trimmed reads. <br />

-First results test on broadwell.
+First results test on broadwell. <br />

-Sample:
+Sample: <br />

-SRR2052 WGS from GIAB alignement done with 352*8 = 2816 cpu
+SRR2052 WGS from GIAB alignement done with 352*8 = 2816 cpu<br />
-352 = (Forward Fastq size in gb) / 2g,  8 is thenumber of bwa-mem aligner jobs (8 per master jobs)
+352 = (Forward Fastq size in gb) / 2g,  8 is thenumber of bwa-mem aligner jobs (8 per master jobs)<br />

-MPI parameters :
+MPI parameters :<br />
-mpi_run -n 352 -c 8
+mpi_run -n 352 -c 8<br />
-or :
+or : <br />
-MSUB -n 352
+MSUB -n 352<br />
-MSUB -c 8
+MSUB -c 8<br />

-alignment time: 26 mn
+alignment time: 26 mn<br />
-Time to compute chunks: 8s
+Time to compute chunks: 8s<br />

-Next step:
+Next step:<br />

-1) remove buffer size limitation
+1) remove initial buffer size limitation<br />
-2) support trimmed reads
+2) support trimmed reads<br />
-3) need tests on low throughput infrastructures
+3) need tests on low throughput infrastructures<br />

 Release 1.0 from 21/11/2017